PyThaiNLP/pythainlp/docs/notes/installation.rst

    This environment variable specifies the location where the downloaded data and the corpus database information are stored.
 If this directory does not exist, PyThaiNLP will automatically create a new one.

    By default, it is specified to the directory called ``pythainlp-data`` within the home directory.

+   Type `thainlp data path` at command line to see current PYTHAINLP_DATA_DIR.